How many channels are on XUMO?

 Q: Can I watch live TV on XUMO?

-A: Yes, XUMO offers a selection of live TV channels that allow viewers to watch their favorite shows and events in real-time.
+A: Yes, XUMO offers a selection of live TV channels that you can stream in real-time.

 Q: Can I customize my channel lineup on XUMO?